-At EMU, Halpern’s teaching interests range from Somatic Writing (Body, Language, Text); Documentary Poetry; and Contemporary Forms; to Transgenre (Genre, Gender, Sex), a class that is cross-listed in the Women’s and Gender Studies Department where he is also a faculty member.
-Rob also teaches poetry at the Huron Valley Women's Correctional Facility.
+At EMU, Halpern’s writing workshops include Somatic Writing (Body, Language, Text); Documentary Poetry; The Poem in Prose; Poetry, Politics, Revolution; and Queer Poetics, a class that is cross-listed in the Women’s and Gender Studies Department where he is also a faculty member.
+Rob also coordinates and facilitates an ongoing poetry writing workshop at the Women's Huron Valley Correctional Facility.

 Rob Halpern received his Ph.D. in Literature from the University of California, Santa Cruz (2006), where he wrote a dissertation on the prehistory of literary modernism in nineteenth-century France.
 He’s held faculty positions at Bard College, San Francisco Art Institute, and University of San Francisco.
 He was a founding participant in the Nonsite Collective, whose commitment to self-organized pedagogy and collaboration across disciplines models some of the outreach and community work we seek to initiate in the Creative Writing Program.